null

 22nd Feb 2026

-If you’ve ever worked with or loved a non‑speaking autistic person, you’ve probably wondered: What is going on inside?
+If you have ever worked with or loved a non‑speaking autistic person, you have probably wondered: What is going on inside?
 The truth may surprise you.

 Many non‑speakers are far more intelligent than their outward appearance suggests.
 Their challenges are not cognitive — they are motor‑based.
-Dyspraxia makes speech difficult, but it does not diminish intellect.
+Apraxia makes speech difficult, but it does not diminish intellect.

 I witnessed this transformation with my young adult son.